StanfordAccelerate/StanfordAccelerate.github.io/index.md

 We propose the development and clinical evaluation of a fully-automated computer-assisted system that quantitatively and accurately assesses 3D BSA using depth and color imaging and machine learning based vision algorithms.
 The greater sensitivity of this method will detect currently sub- clinical changes, which can be clinically significant in defining disease activity and predicting both initial response and durability of response to treatment.
 In addition, this technology can be later adapted for analysis of any skin condition for which BSA is an outcome measure of interest, such as psoriasis, melanoma, dermatological reactions to drugs and wounds.

 * * *

+## Upcoming Porjects

+### Emerging Non Volatile Memory - Based Hardware Accelerator for 5G Wireless Applications

+**People: Ali Hashemi, John Cioffi, Subhasish Mitra, Priyanka Raina**

+**We are for students interested in working on this project.
+Please send Priyanka an email if you are interested.**

 ## Previous Projects
 ### Tensorloop: A Systematic Approach to DNN Accelerator Evaluation (Nvidia)